-From Cossipore to Burranagur.
-Nearly two hundred tears ago this was an important mart of traffic belonging to the Dutch.
-But it was then also so much the esort of bad women from different parts of the country, hat it was appellatized by the early English travellers is the Paphos of Calcutta.
-Now-a-days, it forms he retreat of the mercantile élite from the cares and exations of the Ditch, and the merry scene of native oliday pic-nics.
-The native e is Duckinasore-said, a days gone by to hat been the seat of a Massulman rince.
-It is the seat of a Massulman rince.
-It is the seat of a Massulman rince.
-It is the seat of a Massulman rince is a seat of a Massulman rince.
-It is the seat of a Massulman rince is a seat of a Massulman rince.
-It is the seat of a Massulman rince is a seat of a Massulman rince is a seat of a Massulman rince.
-It is the seat of a Massulman rince is a seat of a Massulman rince.
-It is a seat of a Massulman rince is a seat of a Massulman rince.
-It is a seat of a Massulman rince is a seat of a seat of a Massulman rince is a seat of a seat cottages given the lie to its great antiquity.
+From Cossipore to Burnanagur Nearly two hundred years ago this was an important mart of traffic belonging to the Dutch But it was then also so much the resort of bad women from different parts of the country, that it was appellatized by the early English travellers as 'the Paphos of Calcutta' Now-a-days, it forms the retreat of the mercantile élite from the cares and vexations of the Ditch, and the merry scene of native holiday pic-nics.
+The next place is Duckinasore-said, in days gone by, to have been the seat of a Mussulman prince.
+It is now covered by extensive gardens, gay with brilliant and variegated flowers, and emerald lawns sloping to the water's edge cottages given the lie to its great antiquity.
 It is noted for being an academy of Hindoo pundits in Lower Bengal.
 The creek to which it has lent its name affords a nice little inlet for a peep into rural life.
-Over that creek has been thrown now one of the largest and strongest bridges in Bengal.
+Over that creek has been thrown now one of the largest and strongest bridges in Bengal

-Opposite to Pac. stands the village of Balli. his is a very almost orthodox place, mentioned in the Cobi Kunkun.
-It is doubtful, however, how Sreemunto ould have sailed by this place, if the Ganges formerly held its course below Satgong-unless, in the age of the poet, the stream had flowed as it does in our day.
-Long had the ragged appearance of Balli, and its mud-built
+Opposite to Duckinasore stands the village of Balli This is a very old and orthodox place, mentioned in the Kobi Kunkun It is doubtful, however, how Sreemunto could have sailed by this place, if the Ganges formerly held its course below Satgong-unless, in the age of the poet, the stream had flowed as it does in our day Long had the ragged appearance of Balli, and its mud-built

-^{} In : Asion to the late author of the 'Literary Leaves,' who resided here for many years.
+\In allusion to the late author of the 'Literary Leaves,' who resided here for many years

 Beautiful passage!
 The banks of the Hooghly, for miles, present the most gay and picturesque scenery.
 On either hand are gardens and orchards decked in an eternal verdure, and the eyes revel upon landscapes of the richest luxuriance.
 From the groves shine out the white villas of most tasteful and variegated architecture.
-Ghauts occur at short intervals, with their wide flight of steps from the banks into the water.
+Ghauts occur at short intervals, with their wide flights of steps from the banks into the water.
 Towns and villages turn up in rapid succession.
-Now, a wooded promontory stretching into the water bounds the view then, a wide expanse of the river opens a most gorgeou vista.
-No part of Bengal exhibits such a high degree of populoesness, and wealth, and civilization, as the valley of the Hooghly.
+Now, a wooded promontory stretching into the water bounds the view, then, a wide expanse of the river opens a most gorgeous vista.
+No part of Bengal exhibits such a high degree of populousness, and wealth, and civilization, as the valley of the Hooghly.

-Our progress was from bank to bank, or in mig stream, as the tide carried the boat.
-Passed Penhatt, in which is the sumaj of Raghub Pundit.
-He sleep embowered under the shade of a madhavi tree, while the river flows immediately below with a soft gurgling song cartels to the householder-when honest burghers, falling into the hands of dacoits, were burnt to death by the flames of torches, and housewives were roasted alive in cauldrons of boiling oil.
+Our progress was from bank to bank, or in midstream, as the tide carried the boat Passed Penhatty, in which is the sumay of Raghub Pundit He sleeps embowered under the shade of a madhavi tree, while the river flows immediately below with a soft gurgling song cartels to the householder-when honest burghers, falling into the hands of dacoits, were burnt to death by the flames of torches, and housewives were roasted alive in cauldrons of boiling oil

-Little downwards of Khurdah is a spot, where we remembered to have seen, many a time, in our early days, the ironed skeleton of a highwayman suspended in the air.
+Lattle downwards of Khurdah is a spot, where we remembered to have seen, many a time, in our early days, the ironed skeleton of a highwayman suspended in the air.
 It reminded one of the period when robberies were committed by announcements in letters and